 Once you have your video in .MP4 and .WEBM formats, you’re now ready to upload them.

 Step 1 – Choose the area of the site you want to use Self-Hosted videos.
 Each area described above has slightly different upload methods, but all require the same files.

 Step 2 – In your chosen area, simply upload the correct file format to the correct field.
 For example, upload the .MP4 file format to the .MP4 Upload field.
 There will be a field for each required file format.

-Step 3 – If there is just a simple text field with no video uploader button, like in Full Width Containers, you will need to upload the files to the Media Section then copy the URL.
+Step 3 – If there is just a simple text field with no video uploader button, like in Fusion Builder Containers, you will need to upload the files to the Media Section then copy the URL.

 Step 4 – If your media files are too big to upload through the Media Manager, you will need to upload them to your server via FTP.